Local Identity Provider (Local IdP)

 • The NSIS security level for the services that your users must be able to access: A Local IdP must be reported to NSIS at security level Significant or High before it can be connected to NemLog-in

-• Requirements for uptime, response time and other service mail for your local IdP
+• Requirements for uptime, response time and other service levels for your local IdP

 • How local business identities are created centrally in MitID Erhverv: Do you want an integration between your local IdM system and MitID Erhverv?
 Or do you want to manage users directly in MitID Erhverv?
 (See more in step 3).

-After this, you can advantageously establish a project and create management support in your organisation.
+After this, you can advantageously establish a project and create management support to the project in your organisation.

 How local business identities are created in MitID Erhverv